lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/parameters.md

 ### Parâmetros Direcionados

-Note that each parameter is represented as an instance of the parameter class.
-To do anything useful with the parameters, we first need to access the underlying numerical values.
-There are several ways to do this.
-Some are simpler while others are more general.
-The following code extracts the bias from the second neural network layer, which returns a parameter class instance, and further accesses that parameter's value.

 Observe que cada parâmetro é representado como uma instância da classe de parâmetro.
 Para fazer algo útil com os parâmetros,